 Welcome to the CheekyPunter.com free bets section.
-We know how attractive free bets are to all punters so we’ve put together this particular section of our website so you can browse the best free bets on offer and find out exactly how to claim them.
+We know how attractive free betting deals are to all punters so we’ve put together this particular section of our website so you can browse the best on offer and find out exactly how to claim them.

-You’ll see all the betting sites that offer free bets listed down the right hand side of this section with the biggest free bets at the top.
-Each indivdial free bet page contains information about the size of the free bet on offer, how to claim the free bet and the terms and conditions of the free bet as well.
-Alternitivly just take a look at the free bets comparison table below and go from there:
+You’ll see all the online bookmakers that offer free deals listed down the right hand side of this section with the biggest at the top.
+Each individual free bet page contains information about the size of the free bet on offer, how to claim the free bet and the terms and conditions of the free bet as well.
+Alternatively just take a look at the comparison table below and go from there:

 Best Free Bets Comparison Table